The New Adventures of Huckleberry Finn: Production

 In February 1967, Hanna-Barbera Productions announced it was in the process of developing a record number of six new animated television series.
 According to the Los Angeles Times, the six new series in various stages of production at the time were Moby Dick and Mighty Mightor, Zartan (a.k.a.
-The Herculoids), Shazzan, Samson & Goliath, Fantastic Four and The New Adventures of Huckleberry Finn.
+The Herculoids), Shazzan, Samson & Goliath, The Fantastic Four and The New Adventures of Huckleberry Finn.
 Also nearing the end of post-production at the time was Hanna-Barbera's Jack and the Beanstalk, an hour-long special which featured Gene Kelly dancing alongside various cartoon characters and aired on February 26, 1967.
 In a 2005 interview, LuAnn Haslam stated that Jack and the Beanstalk had served as a "trial run" for the technology of combining live-action with animation, saying, "NBC had to be convinced that combining people with cartoon figures would work.
 It was a big success and so NBC went forward with our series."

 At the time of production, The New Adventures of Huckleberry Finn was the first weekly television series to combine live-action performers and animation.
 During development of the series, William Hanna and Joseph Barbera also stated the show was to be the most expensive half hour ever put on television.
 In a July 1967 interview with columnist Hal Humphrey, William Hanna expressed high hopes for the innovative new concept, saying "When you say the word 'cartoon', people think of children only, and we limit ourselves – although plenty of adults watch cartoons.
 We think combining the live action with the animation will give our company a special identification," with Joseph Barbera adding, "And do you know the clothes from that period are 'mod' today?
 The kids are wearing the same high-gaiter shoes now that Huck and Tom wore then."